FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/update.md

     ****Example****
     Transfer\_CFT\_3.9{{< TransferCFT/releasenumber >}}\_**SP4**\_hp\_nonstop\_oss-x86-32\_BN12345678.zip
     This example is of service pack 4.
 You can install it over any existing Transfer CFT 3.3.2 for HP NonStop X86 installation.
 The existing installation can already have one or several applied updates.
 In this example, possible service packs would include SP1 to SP3, or any available patches.
-1. Decompress the archive using the unzip command.
+1. Decompress the archive using the `unzip `command.
 1. Load the profile and stop both Transfer CFT and Copilot before applying the update.
-1. Use the install command plus the &lt;pathname> to install the service pack.
+1. Use the `install `command plus the `<pathname>` to install the service pack.
 If the pathname is not the same as the existing installation though, the process fails.

 - Example
-    The following example demonstrates a Transfer CFT 3.9{{< TransferCFT/releasenumber >}} SP4 installation over an existing product installed in /home/cftuser/CFT33x.
+    The following example demonstrates a Transfer CFT 3.9{{< TransferCFT/releasenumber >}} SP4 installation over an existing product installed in `/home/cftuser/CFT33x`.

 > **Note**
 >